Curriculum

 This course offers an introduction to the fundamental effects and processes relevant for the physics of ionized matter.
 After actively participating in this course, the students will be familiar with the fundamental physical concepts of plasma physics, especially concerning astrophysical phenomena but also with questions concerning the energy production based on nuclear fusion in magnetically or inertially confined plasmas.

-• Quantum computing (Eilenberger/Steinlechner/Pertsch)
+• Quantum Computing (Eilenberger/Steinlechner/Pertsch)

 Content